StokersWebsite/.github/profile/readme.md

 # 3. Research🔎
 As of research I did for this semester:
 ## Ethics in software
-As in most things ethics, also apply when creating software.
+As in most things, ethics, also apply when creating software.
 You may think ethics aren't a big  deal in software development, but you would be mistaken.
 There are a lot of choices when developing software based on ethical and moral choices.
 To see my full ethics research:

 [[📄Ethics research]](https://github.com/StokersWebsite/.github/blob/main/Research/Ethics.md)